luni64/TeensyTimerTool/README.md

 }
 ...
 ```
-This will lead to a runtime error when you try to 'begin' t3 in the last line.
-TeensyTimerTool won't crash on it but the t3 will never work of course.
+This will lead to a runtime error when you try to initialize t3 in the last line.
+TeensyTimerTool won't crash on it but t3 will never work of course.

+### <a name='ManuallyCheckforErrors'></a>Manually Check for Errors

-So, it is a good idea to check if the acquisition of the timers didn't produce any error.
+So, it is a good idea to check if the acquisition of a timer didn't produce an error.
 Here an example showing how this can be done.
-In case of an error a ```panic``` function will be called which simple prints out the error and goes into an endless fast blink mode to signal the problem.
+In case of an error a ```panic``` function will be called which simply prints out the error and enters an endless, fast blink loop to signal a problem.

 ```c++
 Timer t1(FTM1), t2(FTM1), t3(FTM1)